memoclaudio/TensorClustering/README.md

 ![equation](http://162.243.212.184/varia/clustTens.png)

-Description of the classes and functions are available here: tinyurl.com/stamile/tCluster/doc/
+Description of the classes and functions are available [here](http://tinyurl.com/stamile/tCluster/doc/)